k21971/EvilHack/doc/evilhack-changelog.md

 - Feature: #order command for giving behavioral orders to pets
 - Some tweaks to the #order command for pet handling
 - Expand #order command: give/take items, saddle/barding removal
+- Rename 'Fighting' skills to 'Miscellaneous' skills, better feedback when you're able to train up a skill